iogbole/israelo/_posts/2021-03-04-pi-k8s-install-k3s.md

 If you're on a Mac.
 Although the pip option is the recommended method.

 ## Installing K3s on Raspberry Pi

 Rancher has an Ansible playbook that builds a Kubernetes cluster with K3s.
 Let's set it up!

-1. Download the Ansible playbook to your Ansible control node - https://github.com/k3s-io/k3s-ansible/archive/master.zip
+1. Download the Ansible playbook to your Ansible control node - <a href="https://github.com/k3s-io/k3s-ansible/archive/master.zip" target="_blank">https://github.com/k3s-io/k3s-ansible/archive/master.zip</a>
 2. Duplicate the `inventory/sample` directory to create an inventory for your RPis, that is :

    `cp -r  inventory/sample inventory/pi`